rodhervan/guppyTracker/README.md

 ## Usage

+### Using the App

+To use the app run the App.py file, then open your web browser and go to http://localhost:5000.

 ### Loading a video

 The file yoloPredict.py loads an `.mp4` video and extracts the position of the fish using a YOLOv8 segmentation model.
 A pretrained model for this project is located inside the Train_data folder; traning models end in a `.pt` extension.
 To set the start time to something different than cero change the variable `start_time_ms` to a different value in miliseconds.
 This code will initiate a window showing the video an will put a green polygon to indicate the outline of the fish; a blue circle will indicate the centroid of this polygon.
 This window will continue to reproduce the video until it ends; to stop the video playback press the letter `Q`.
 Once the video playback ends and `.JSON` file will be generated containing the data extracted from the video.